sahelars/keys-and-addresses/README.md

 - `src/curves/ed25519.rs`: Generates and handles Ed25519 keys for Solana.
 - `src/curves/secp256k1.rs`: Generates and handles Secp256k1 keys for Bitcoin and Ethereum.
-- `src/utils/wif.rs`: Converts private key to Bitcoin WIF format.
-- `src/utils/ripemd160.rs`: Computes RIPEMD-160 Bitcoin address.
-- `src/utils/keccak256.rs`: Computes Keccak-256 Ethereum address.
+- `src/utils/formats.rs`: For formatting a key into an Ethereum mixed-case checksum address, a hexadecimal address, a Bitcoin P2PKH address, and a Bitcoin WIF private key.

 ## Dependencies